 The market for our senior executive talent is national in scope and is not focused on any one geographic location, area or region of the country.
 As such, our executive compensation should be competitive with the national market for senior executives.
 It should also reflect the executive's responsibilities and duties and align with the compensation of executives at companies or business units of comparable size and complexity.
-The Committee gathers market information for our corporate executives from the utility and general industries, recognizing the significant impact of our regulated utility operations on overall company strategy and performance.
+The Committee gathers market information for our corporate executives from the electric and gas utility industry and also reviews general industry data as an additional reference.